 Science at QCPS tends to be very practical and hands-on.
 In lessons, our pupils will enjoy a practical component and often this goes beyond the confines of the syllabus.
 Pupils are encouraged to explore a range of scientific areas; satisfy their own intellectual curiosity and develop their abilities to reason and draw worthwhile conclusions.
 We are fortunate to have the use of a large local garden which we use to teach topics such as plants, wildlife, habitats and the concept of light and shadows.

-2017 will mark an exciting year for science at QCPS with the completion of a multi-purpose, state of the art, STEM Laboratory.
+2017-18 has been an exciting year for science at QCPS with the completion of a multi-purpose, state of the art, STEM Laboratory.
 The purpose of this room is to not only develop the girls' skills in Science but also to explore and develop skills in Technology, Engineering and Mathematics.
 With the help of passionate teachers, specialist equipment, apparatus and top of the range ICT resources, we aim to engrain a lasting passion for the sciences and other STEM subjects.
 Alongside our fantastic resources, we also organise enriching trips to various venues across London and beyond as well as hosting workshops and events from space domes to chick hatching!

 Miss L. Bain